-1.2.3.2.
-Simulation in healthcare: Modalities and IPE Integration
+1.2.3.1.
+Simulation in Health Care: Modalities and IPE Integration Module

-The IFDP participant may claim contact hours for participation in this module either under the Teaching Block or Clinical Skills/Simulation Block contact hours.
+The IFDP participant may claim contact hours (max. two CME/CNE credits) for participation in this online module either under the Teaching Block or Clinical Skills/Simulation Block.